Tom Ellis interview: Grand National contender was bred by my mother and is being ridden by my wife

 It’s so improbable; someone’s first runner as a professional trainer, a horse bred by his mother out of a mare he bought on a night out, ridden by his wife, running in the Randox Grand National at Aintree on Saturday.

-Tom Ellis, 39, has been five time champion point-to-point trainer with a strike-rate between the flags last season – a record 71 winners from 150 runners – not even Wille Mullins could boast and Latenightpass’s National debut has merely sped up the natural evolution of Ellis taking out a professional trainers’ licence by 18 months.
+Tom Ellis, 39, has been five-time champion point-to-point trainer with a strike rate between the flags last season – a record 71 winners from 150 runners – not even Willie Mullins could boast and Latenightpass’s National debut has merely sped up the natural evolution of Ellis taking out a professional trainers’ licence by 18 months.

 “We debated it,” he says, “but as long as I train I’m never going to have another horse, bred by my mum and ridden by my wife, running in the National.”

-The jockey, his wife Gina, 32, has been champion lady point-to-point rider 10 times, has ridden 388 point-to-point winners, 92 under rules.
+The jockey, his wife Gina Andrews, 32, has been champion lady point-to-point rider 10 times, has ridden 388 point-to-point winners, 92 under rules.
 She is a match for any professional jockey.

 The resultant off-spring stands at barely 16 hands and will, surely, be the diddiest of Saturday’s 34 runners.
 “No one realises quite how small he is,” says Ellis.
 “The only things big about him are his ears and his heart.”